 The General Practice Residency is a one-year program that introduces dentists to Adult Hospital practice.
-It facilitates optimal comprehensive oral and systemic health for patients in a dynamic contemporary clinical, educational and scientific environment.
-The program emphasizes treatment of patients with special needs, including those patients whose medical, physical, psychological, or social situations require modification of normal oral health treatment modalities for care.
+It facilitates optimal comprehensive oral and systemic health for patients in a dynamic contemporary clinical, educational, and scientific environment.
+The program emphasizes the treatment of patients with special needs, including those patients whose medical, physical, psychological, or social situations require modification of normal oral health treatment modalities for care.

 Goals and Objectives